CrimsonCovenant/XAIConsumerLendingImprovement/README.md

-# Statistically Rigorous XAI for Financial Models Under Drift
+# Model For XAI for Financial Models Under Drift

 ## 1. Project Goal